Chinthaparthy-UmasankarReddy/terraform-top-50-realtime--interview-questions/s3/s3-with-versioning-enabled/README.md

 Why this matters:

-- Versioning + encryption is a standard recommendation for buckets holding critical data such as Terraform state, logs, and backups.[web:105][web:110]
+- Versioning + encryption is a standard recommendation for buckets holding critical data such as Terraform state, logs, and backups.
 - Versioning allows rollbacks of state files or log recovery after accidental deletion or corruption.

 ---